 given art in order to give it away.

 Hi there!
-My name is Alegra Batara and I am a multidisciplinary artist and activist based in St. Louis.
-I'm a current senior at The Conservatory of Theatre Arts at Webster University just a semester away from earning my BFA in Musical Theatre.
+My name is Alegra Batara (she/they) and I am a multidisciplinary artist and activist based in St. Louis.
+I'm a recent graduate of The Conservatory of Theatre Arts at Webster University where I earned my BFA in Musical Theatre.
 For the time being, I am still based in St. Louis (my storage locker is anyways!) and eventually will make a move to a major city.
 Right now I'm going where the work is and feeling very fortunate to be in this position.